brainshift-design/autojoin/README.md

 # autojoin
 A small utility to join lists of files into a single file, with recursive includes and an option to watch for changes.

 I am using this to develop Figma plugins, which requires the final code to be in one file.
-WebPack was overkill for me, so I made something minimal.
+WebPack seemed like overkill, so I made something minimal.

 The syntax is